 Like in most countries, drug abuse is rampant and an alarming problem in Canada.
 According to recent findings of the Council of British Columbia’s Health Officer, around 47000 Canadian deaths are linked to drug and substance abuse annually.
 It costs about $22.8 billion to rehabilitate and give drug abusers the proper treatment they need including therapy as well as hiring the proper law enforcers and health equipment.

-In response to these worrying statistics, Canada has given prompt and adequate response to its drug abuse problem.
+In response to these worrying statistics, Canada has given a prompt and adequate response to its drug abuse problem.
 Recent data from the Canadian Centre for Addictions has shown a declining rate of drug abuse cases since 2006.
-However, despite this improvement, the country still remains to be one of the major suppliers of Methamphetamines and Ecstasy in the world.
+However, despite this improvement, the country still remains one of the major suppliers of Methamphetamines and Ecstasy in the world.

 Related article: What is Addiction?
 Understanding Addiction